Transfer Learning for Kernel-based Regression: Introduction

-\begin{itemize} \item \textit{Methodology novelty:} We develop a two-step transfer learning algorithm for the case that the transferable source is known, which solely uses KRR and consists of a debiasing step to enhance the transfer learning accuracy.
-For those more challenging scenarios where the transferable sources are unknown, we develop a novel sparse aggregation-based transfer learning algorithm of KRR, which aggregates multiple estimators and has the ability to automatically eliminate the effects of negative sources. \item \textit{Theoretical assessments:} By using the analytic tools for integral operator \citep{smale2007learning,caponnetto2007optimal}, we establish the upper bound in Theorem \ref{theorem_1} for the known transferable source case, and it reveals that with properly chosen regularization parameters, the obtained convergence rate is much sharper than that of the standard KRR estimator where only the target data are used.
-More importantly, an algorithm-free minimax lower bound is also provided in Theorem \ref{theorem_2}, which demonstrates that the convergence rate achieved by the proposed estimator implemented in Algorithm \ref{Al1} is minimax optimal.
-For a much more challenging case where the transferable source is unknown, we leverage the technical tools and results in \cite{Koltchinskii2010SPARSITYIM} to establish the upper bound in Theorem \ref{thm3}, which indicates that the proposed estimator as described in Algorithm \ref{Al2} can achieve a comparable rate to that established in Theorem \ref{theorem_1} under the known transferable source case. \item \textit{Numerical verification:} Another contribution of this work is the comprehensive studies on the validity and effectiveness of the proposed algorithms in various synthetic and real-life examples, which further supports the theoretical findings in Theorems \ref{theorem_1} and \ref{thm3}, and also provides a better understanding of the proposed two methods. \end{itemize}
+\begin{itemize} \item \textit{Methodology novelty:} We develop a two-step transfer learning algorithm based on the known transferable index set $\cA_h$ and similarity parameter $h$ as defined in \eqref{def_index}, which solely uses KRR and consists of a debiasing step to enhance the transfer learning accuracy.
+The proposed algorithm is summarized in \cref{Al1} and denoted by $\cA_h$-TKRR.
+For those more challenging scenarios where the transferable sources are unknown, we develop a novel sparse aggregation-based transfer learning algorithm of KRR in \cref{Al2}, denoted by SA-TKRR, which aggregates multiple estimators and has the ability to automatically eliminate the effects of negative sources. \item \textit{Theoretical assessments:} By using the analytic tools for integral operator \citep{smale2007learning,caponnetto2007optimal}, we establish the upper bound in Theorem \ref{thm_ub_Ah_TKRR} for $\cA_h$-TKRR and it reveals that with properly chosen regularization parameters, the obtained convergence rate is much faster than that of the standard KRR estimator only using the target data, provided that $h$ is relatively small.
+More importantly, an algorithm-free minimax lower bound is also provided in Theorem \ref{theorem_2}, which demonstrates that the convergence rate achieved by $\cA_h$-TKRR is optimal.
+For a much more challenging case where the transferable source is unknown, we leverage the results in \cite{gaiffas2011hyper} to establish the upper bound for SA-TKRR in Theorem \ref{theorem_4}, which indicates that SA-TKRR can attain the best achievable rate for $\cA_h$-TKRR across all values of $h$, up to an additional parametric rate.
+This confirms the adaptivity of SA-TKRR to the optimal choice of $h$ regardless of the discrepancy between the target and source domains. \item \textit{Numerical verification:} Another contribution of this work is the extensive examination of the validity and effectiveness of our proposed algorithms through various synthetic and real-world examples.
+This empirical evaluation not only supports the theoretical claims made in Theorems \ref{thm_ub_Ah_TKRR} and \ref{theorem_4} but also enhances our understanding of the two methods introduced. \end{itemize}

-\subsection{Related Works}
+\subsection{Related works}